BT

 In her presentation at the inaugural edition of InfoQ Dev Summit Munich, Ines Montani built on top of the presentation she had earlier this year at QCon London and provided the audience with practical solutions for using the latest state-of-the-art models in real-world applications and distilling their knowledge into smaller and faster components that you can run and maintain in-house.

-She starts her presentation by stating that using black box models hidden behind APIs would prevent us from satisfying the properties of good software: modular, transparent, explainable, data-private, reliable, and affordable.
+She began by stating that using black box models hidden behind APIs would prevent us from satisfying the properties of good software: modular, transparent, explainable, data-private, reliable, and affordable.

 To pass the "prototype plateau" and make the system "production ready", according to Montani the following actions are needed: